drizzle-ai-systems/pre-commit-sops/README.md

 pre-commit run -a
 ```

-3. Example of teh output:
+3. Example of the output:

 ```bash
 [INFO] Initializing environment for https://github.com/DrizzleAI/pre-commit-sops.